projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 symmetrically.
 For example, for a server on port 999, the policy must include an ingress rule allowing access *to* port 999 and an egress rule allowing outbound traffic *from* port 999.
-(Whereas for a connection tracked policy, it is usually enough to specify the ingress rule only, and then connection track will automatically allow the return path.)
+(Whereas for a connection tracked policy, it is usually enough to specify the ingress rule only, and then connection tracking will automatically allow the return path.)